 Essential Element: Principles of Hermeneutics

 Additive/Variant Analysis: This statement is variant.
 Although the intentions of the statement would support an additive rating, it is variant in the sense that it supports the principles of hermeneutics, which rightly interpret language.
 Every educated system does not have a moral goal, which is evident by various school districts' codes of conduct and lack of empathy.
-The goal should be to create an environment in which students can develop a moral compass along with an appetite for becoming better students.
-Currently, the aforesaid goal is far from being the focal point of our public education systems.
+The goal should be to create an environment where students can develop a moral compass and an appetite for becoming better students.
+Currently, the goal above is far from being the focal point of our public education systems.
 In my state, the focal point is improving test scores!

-Contextualization: It would be great if every education system was built on a cornerstone that supported having and, equally as important, maintaining a moral goal but does not.
+Contextualization: It would be great if every education system were built on a cornerstone that supported having and, equally as important, maintaining a moral goal but does not.

 Still, in modern times, it’s apparent that the most important thing (at least in my state) is that test scores increase regardless of whether the student gets better (in terms of developing a moral compass or learning how to become a good student).